fbarresi/PyNmcli/README.rst

 Change log
 ========

+- Version 1.0.4 - Fixed localization issues in the use of nmcli

 - Version 1.0.3 - Enhanced usability

 - Version 1.0.2 - Added utils for converting cli outputs into python dicts